mjhilton/jdr-testing-guides/Demo Guides/02 - Your first unit test.md

 * Run the test suite with a green result

 ### Extensions
+* Write tests for other happy-case scenarios, and refactor the test code if necessary
 * Write edge-cases for unexpected input
 * Write a test and then production code to handle invalid inputs
+* Refactor the production code using tests as a safety-net

 ## Set-up Steps
 1. Commit any outstanding changes on your Prac01 branch: `git commit -am 'Some message'`